 Mount Robson Provincial Park

 If you’re not one to backpack, check out the headwaters of the Fraser River, hike to the spectacular Kinney Lake, gaze at Rearguard Falls, and go for an afternoon paddle on Moose Lake.
 This may not be as popular as some of the Canada national parks, but you’ll still need a permit if you want to do an overnight on the Berg Lake Trail.
 Note that some campsites were damaged in flooding, so keep an eye on what campsites will be open before making your backpacking plans.

 Jasper National Park

-At well over 4,000 square miles, Jasper is the largest national park in the Canadian Rockies.
-Its views would cement it near the top of this list, but with 2.4 million visitors in 2019, we can’t quite call it crowd-free — even if it does have almost half the visitors of nearby Banff.
+At well over 4,000 square miles, Jasper is the largest Canada national park in the Canadian Rockies.
+Its views would cement it near the top of this list, but with 2.4 million visitors in 2019, you can’t quite call it crowd-free — even if it does have almost half the visitors of nearby Banff.

 Joffre Lakes Provincial Park

 Three glacier-fed lakes — Lower, Middle, and Upper Joffre Lakes — give this park its name, though “park” is a tiny bit of a misnomer.
 Yes, it’s a park, but for all intents and purposes, it’s a hiking trail.
-Park five minutes south of Lower Joffre Lake, and in about 2.5 hours you’ll be resting along the edge of Upper Joffre Lake, where you can camp from the night or picnic on the water before heading back to civilization.
+Park five minutes south of Lower Joffre Lake, and in about 2.5 hours, you’ll be resting along the edge of Upper Joffre Lake, where you can camp for the night or picnic on the water before heading back to civilization.

 Pacific Rim National Park Reserve

 Pacific Rim passed the one-million-visitor mark last year, making it one of Canada’s more popular parks.
 It’s on the southwest side of the famously wild Vancouver Island, known for its epic storms and ultra-dense rainforest.
 But paddle out to the Broken Group Islands or go for days on the West Coast Trail, and those million-plus visitors will be a distant memory.
 You can stay in any number of towns to access it, but Tofino is one of the most popular.